Summer Updates – 041

 "Fine," she said, with an edge to her voice.
 "Good.
-How do you know about Faq at all, Charlie?"
+How do you know about the new Faq at all, Charlie?"

 "Your Highness..."
 The voice sounded pained and apologetic.
 "Questions about how I know things are some of the most problematic for me in terms of providing an answer.
 I'm in a complex position, in which I have access to the proprietary information of many clients, and constraints both ethical and contractual governing the release of--"

 "Yeah yeah.
 All right," said Jillian.
 This guy was the worst.
 "What do you want then?"

 "In a nutshell?
 Talk to me." said Charlie quietly.
 "Look, Your Highness...no Royal side west or south of me will even take my calls, let alone hire me."